rashakil-ds/Top-Data-Science-AI-Book-Collection/README.md

 </head>
 <body>
   <h1>Top Data Science and AI Book Collection</h1>
   <p>Welcome to the <strong>Top Data Science and AI Book Collection</strong> repository!
-This repository contains some of the best books and cheatsheets collected from the internet, covering a wide range of topics related to data science and artificial intelligence.</p>
+This repository contains some of the best books and cheatsheets collected from the internet, covering a wide range of topics related to data science and artificial intelligence.</p> <p>For free resources, check out our YouTube channel: <a href="https://www.youtube.com/StudyMart" target="_blank">Study Mart</a>.</p>

   <h2>Books Available for Relavent Fields</h2>
   <ul>